 - You'll be more confident in social situations because you won't smell of stale smoke any more

-- You will protect the health of those around you by not exposing them to second-hand smoke, however careful you think you are being.
+- You will protect the health of those around you by not exposing them to second-hand smoke.

 Pregnancy and Smoking

 Quitting smoking is one of the best things you and your partner can do to help your baby develop healthily during pregnancy and beyond.

 We know that it can be difficult to stop smoking.
 But we also know that you want to give your baby the best possible start in life.